 Virginia helps manage the nationwide rollout of the Foundation’s pretrial risk assessment, the PSA-Court, as well as other tools and reforms developed by the Criminal Justice team.
 Prior to joining the Foundation, she spent nine years developing innovative, data-driven approaches to improving government systems.
 As chief of policy, research, and training at the Maryland Governor’s Office of Crime Control & Prevention, Virginia led teams of policy, legal, research, and information technology experts in the implementation of new laws impacting public safety.
 With a focus on law enforcement, justice information systems, forensic sciences, and domestic violence, Virginia managed multi-agency efforts to integrate systems in a streamlined effort to reduce violent crime.
 She spearheaded an anti-human trafficking initiative within the Maryland Governor’s Office that is mobilizing state government agencies to formalize response protocols in partnership with law enforcement and victim service providers.
 In addition, she managed the rollout of Maryland Safe Streets, an offender-based model now being replicated at the national level, to facilitate collaboration, information sharing, and risk-based decision-making in local criminal justice systems.
 Virginia also implemented a number of initiatives for the city of Baltimore during her tenure as an assistant coordinator in the Mayor’s Office of Neighborhoods.
 Virginia graduated summa cum laude from Boston University with a degree in English and Film Production.

-Lesley is responsible for managing the Foundation’s day-to-day operations and overseeing its legal matters.
-Before joining the Foundation, Lesley was an attorney at Vinson & Elkins, LLP, where her practice primarily focused on tax-exempt organizations.
+Lesley is responsible for managing the Foundation's day-to-day operations and overseeing its legal matters.
+Prior to joining the Foundation, Lesley was an attorney at Vinson & Elkins, LLP, where her practice primarily focused on tax-exempt organizations.
 Before becoming a lawyer, Lesley taught at-risk public high school and middle school students in her hometown of Laredo, Texas, on the United States-Mexico border.
 Lesley holds degrees from Yale Law School and Harvard University.
-Lesley currently is a Director of the Texas Lyceum and serves on the Loan Committee of the Evalee C. Schwarz Charitable Trust for Education and the Advisory Board for the Bi-National Center for Research, Education, Leadership and Public Service at Texas A&M International University.
+Lesley is Vice President of Leadership and a Director of the Texas Lyceum.
+She also serves on the Loan Committee of the Evalee C. Schwarz Charitable Trust for Education.

 Stuart is an attorney and research expert with a background in education policy.
 Prior to joining the Foundation, he was a Distinguished Doctoral Fellow and Research Associate in the Department of Education Reform at the University of Arkansas.